StoneStepsInc/exiv2-nuget/README.md

  * shell32.lib

-These library references are not automatically included within the package to keep linking against network and Windows shell libraries visible.
+These library references are not automatically included within the package to keep having to link against network and Windows shell libraries visible.

-The sample project copies PDB files from package dependencies to the project output directory in order to avoid linker warnings reporting missing zLib and Expat PDB files.

 [nuget.org]: https://www.nuget.org/packages/StoneSteps.Exiv2.VS2022.Static/